oroinc/documentation/user_guide/ui_components.rst

 Grids
 -----

-Once you have clicked on a specific link in the menu, the grid will appear.
-The grid contains all the entities already defined in the system.
+Once you have clicked on a  link in the menu, the grid will appear.
+The grid contains all the entity records present in the system.
-For example, if you go to *"Customers"* and click *"Contacts"*, you will see the grid of all the contact records present in the system.
+For example, if you go to *"Customers"* and click *"Contacts"*, you will see the grid of all the contacts available.

 .. image:: ./img/ui_components/grid.png